ringcentral/engage-digital-app-sdk-demo-app/README.md

 ## Step by step guide to use developer application (SDK)

+In these steps will not need start a server.

 1. Get an RingCentral Engage account, [request a demo](https://www.ringcentral.com/view_demo_cx.html).
 2. Login to your RingCentral Engage admin console.
 3. Create a email community in RingCentral Engage Digital -> "ADMIN" -> "CHANNELS" -> "Community profiles".